 Presents and Special Needs Children

-Children love presents, they might not voice it, they might not ask for them, but deep down they love presents.
-The immediate family of the special needs child is best placed to buy them presents because; during the year, they get to see what the special needs child likes.
+Children love presents, they might not voice it, they might not ask for them, but deep down they love gifts.
+The immediate family of the special needs child is best placed to buy them presents because, during the year, they get to see what the special needs child likes.
 They can also guide the extended family and friends on what to buy for the special needs child.